CtrlK

 Specificity

-Lists multiple specific concrete actions: 'list available MCP servers, view tool schemas, call MCP tools, manage OAuth authentication, generate CLI wrappers and TypeScript types'.
+Lists multiple specific concrete actions: list available MCP servers, view tool schemas, call MCP tools, manage OAuth authentication, generate CLI wrappers, and generate TypeScript types.
 These are clear, actionable capabilities.

 3 / 3